The-Last-Cookie/stringcalc/README.md

 ## Technical documentation

 *Note: There are more functions available in the library, but they aren't listed here.
 These functions are used for internal calculations and therefore shouldn't be used when implementing this library.
-They are marked as `h_` (h as in private).*
+They are marked as `h_` (h as in helper).*

 - Main functions:
     - function _add_: Addition